Scotland the most beautiful country in the World?

 The Whaligoe Steps

 One of Scotland’s secret treasures, an industrial relic.
 The Whaligoe Steps are way out on the Caithness coast line.
 Built in 1792 to allow fishwives to carry the catch to market, there are 337 stone steps which zigzag down the steep cliff at Ulbster to a sandstone harbour.
 It’s impossible to take a photograph captures the magic that this place has.
 It is something you need to see with your own eyes.
+While there I had a great conversation with someone.
+She was telling me about the different types of medicines, and their advantages and disadvantages when compared with each other.
+I used to be someone that would go straight to the doctor for any minor thing, but now I know so much better.
+It was pretty enlightening.
+If you would like a good online source of information, you can go here to learn more about medicine.

 Glasgow’s beauty – like single malt – takes time to appreciate, but goes deep.
 To start off stand on Partick Bridge, looking back towards the gothic spire of the university as it rises above Kelvingrove park, a steampunk rocket set for blast-off.
 Alternatively, one sunrise, when the river is flat and calm, stand on the bridge outside the BBC and gaze east past the Finnieston crane to admire the arc of the Squinty Bridge making a halo over the Clyde.